 Drop-side cribs are now contraband, so here are 30 ways to reuse that baby bed #Do It Yourself#upcycling July 20 | Cat Rocketship After many safety issues, the US has outlawed drop-side cribs.
 Now, this can be a boon for Homies — have you any idea how many projects you can make with a disused crib?
 No?
 Consignment Mommies thinks there are at least 30 projects waiting in all those cribs people are dumping.
 Ask around: maybe a friend had one waiting in the attic that's now destined for the trashcan, or maybe offering to pick up unwanted cribs via an ad on Craigslist will net you the raw matrials.
 And then you can make these projects: Country Home added wire and made a wall-hanging office organizer.
 Photo courtesy Country Home.
 Take it from crib to bench, why not?
 Photo courtesy The Old White Cottage.
 Allison Kimball used frosted glass to make a message board/posting center for the family.
 Photo courtesy allisonkimball.com.
 Find more ideas for an old crib — imagine a chalkboard, a plate rack, and more — on Consignment Mommies.
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
 PREVIOUS The questions that defined my daughter's birth NEXT A DIY alternative to a chalkboard wall Show/Hide comments [ 10 ] I know of people who have turned their old drop side cribs into some really great baby gates!
 A great way to use an heirloom crib without danger!
 1 agrees Reply The porch bench with the crib mattress cushion is awesome.
 I wish I had a porch that would work for… 1 agrees Reply The benches and magazine racks are actually really cute.
 Really cute.
 Now I kind of wish I knew people with grown babies.
 I might have to garage sale hunt for a crib.
-0 agree Reply Is this a dumb question?
+Reply Is this a dumb question?
 Couldn't you just affix a new front to the crib?
 The issue is the gap between the drop front and the crib edge, right?
 IS THIS CRAZY?
 Anyway, I love all of these ideas.
 I think most cribs are a DIY project waiting to happen.
 2 agree Reply Part of it is all that the drop gates can drop when they shouldn't.
 BUT They've only outlawed the sale, resale and manufacture.
 You can use one if you have it and if you want, against "official recommendation."
 You can alter one you have however you want and use it.
 You can build a crib of whatever self determined design you like.
-0 agree Reply A lot of the drop side cribs have conversion kits so they don't drop any more, but you won't be seeing any new ones in the stores!
-0 agree Reply Very cute ideas!!
+Reply A lot of the drop side cribs have conversion kits so they don't drop any more, but you won't be seeing any new ones in the stores!
+Reply Very cute ideas!!
 I love the bench, a worthy DIY project for my sheltered veranda…I've been looking for a great piece of furniture for out there on the cheap, and the bench fills all the requirements.
 Although I don't have a dropside crib currently, I do have access to a free one which would be worth the upcycle.
 2 agree Reply we cut the legs off ours, left off one end panel, sewed four walls and a ceiling out of felt and ta-da! wicked awesome playhouse. we will be cutting out a window and an entrance from the doghouse sewn on the outside… 5 agree Reply I want to make that bench!
 My crib is currently a toddler bed but as soon as it is out grown I am going for it!
 Love the bench!
 1 agrees Reply It would be great if thy could come up with an alternative crib built so short people could reach in and take care of the baby.
 It is impossible to reach over the stationary crib side to attend to a baby lying in it.
 I guess they never thought of that!
 3 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.